typedb/typedb-docs/05-running-typedb-cluster/01-install-and-run.md

 the ports `1729`, `1730`, `1731` would turn into `11729`, `11730`, `11731`; `21729`, `21730`, `21731` and so on.
 </div>

-This is how 3-node TypeDB Cluster would be started on a single machine.
+This is how 3-node TypeDB Cluster would be started on three separate machines.

 ```bash
 # On 10.0.0.1: